Christ is Risen! He is Risen Indeed!

 orthodoxkansas.org provides a variety of resources for Orthodox Christians and those interested in learning more about the Holy Orthodox Faith:

 All Saints Orthodox Church, St. Mary Magdalene Chapel, Sts.
-Peter and Paul Orthodox Church, Holy Transfiguration Church, and Three Hierarchs Mission are all under the omophorion of Bishop BASIL of the Diocese of Wichita and Mid-America of the Self-Ruled Antiochican Archdiocese of North America.
+Peter and Paul Orthodox Church, Holy Transfiguration Church, and Three Hierarchs Mission are all under the omophorion of Metropolitan Saba of the Self-Ruled Antiochican Archdiocese of North America.

 return to top of orthodoxkansas.org